Hanssen0/dotfiles/hypr/scripts/monitorworkspace/README.md

 # Features

 * Unlimited workspaces per monitor.
-* Switch to workspace.
-* Move to workspace.
+* Switch/Move to workspace.
-* Switch to monitor.
-* Move to monitor.
+* Switch/Move to monitor.
-* Readable workspace name.
 * No extra configuration for monitors.
+* Natrual workspace name.
-* Workspaces are ordered by its display name.
+* Workspaces are ordered.

 # Todo